diogoaurelio/schedoscopeWiki/Test-Framework.md

 ## Alternative Testing Styles

-Schedoscope offers some slight variations from the standart test style to enhance the readability and runtime for certain test scenarios.
+Schedoscope offers some slight variations from the standard test style to enhance the readability and faster runtime for certain test scenarios.

 #### Pre-transforming the View Under Test

 The _SchedoscopeSpec_ trait offers the possibility to declare a view under test to the test suite.
 This has two advantages:

-1. The view  has be only transformed once during a test.
+1. The view is only transformed once during a test.
-2. You can define several independent tests on the result of one transformation.
+2. You can define several independent tests on the result of this one transformation.

-To do this you simply have to tell the test suite which rows you want to transform before testing.
+To do this, you simply tell the test suite which rows you want to transform before testing.
 This is done by passing a `View` with a `test` trait into `putViewUnderTest()`

 ```scala
 case class RestaurantsTest() extends SchedoscopeSpec {